UPPMAX/uppmax_intro_cases/docs/intro.md

 ```

 ## Lesson material
-- First day will be on this [github website](https://uppmax.github.io/uppmax_intro/overview.html) <https://uppmax.github.io/uppmax_intro/index.html>
+- First day will be on this [github website](https://uppmax.github.io/uppmax_intro/overview.html)
-- All other days each topic has its own Module in [Studium/Canvas](https://uppsala.instructure.com/courses/67267)
-  - Links to the modules can be found in the sidebar to  the left and below.
-- Material can also be reached at <https://www.uppmax.uu.se/support/courses-and-workshops/introductory-course-summer-2022/>
+- All other days can ber reached at the [main course page](https://www.uppmax.uu.se/support/courses-and-workshops/introductory-course-summer-2023/)

 ## Questions